 With Wales in a very challenging and difficult time for manufacturing the establishment of AMRC Cymru gives a great opportunity for the manufacturing sector not only in North Wales but further afield as it looks to the future.

 Read more here.

-This story is adapted from material from the Bosch website, with editorial changes made by the METaL Project.
+This story is adapted from an article on Insider Media website, with editorial changes made by the METaL Project.

 The METaL Project, which is supported by European Social Fund and Welsh Government and delivered by Swansea University’s College of Engineering can support the great work of the AMRC by offering short work-based training to manufacturing businesses over a wide range of topic areas.
 The online and accredited courses are currently free of charge for businesses based in Wales.